joelparkerhenderson/wordbooks/pages/scrum/index.md

 # Scrum

 Scrum is a widely used software development framework that aims to improve productivity, reduce time to market, and promote teamwork.
-Scrum relies on self-organizing and cross-functional teams that work in short cycles called "sprints", such as 1-4 weeks, resulting in a shippable product.
+Scrum relies on self-organizing and cross-functional teams that work in short cycles called sprints.
 Scrum emphasizes teamwork, communication, and continuous improvement.

 Scrum roles: